RDPerera/module-ballerinax-sap.jco/examples/sap_inventory_update/sap inventory update.md

 In this example, we will demonstrate how to integrate external data into an SAP system using the Ballerina SAP JCo Connector, showcasing Ballerina's data mapping capabilities and the RFC function calling feature.
-The scenario involves a fictional company, "BestWidgets Inc.," which manufactures and supplies various types of widgets.
+The scenario involves a fictional company, "BestWidgets Inc." which manufactures and supplies various types of widgets.
 BestWidgets Inc. uses a third-party logistics provider for inventory management, which exposes an API for inventory updates.

 The process starts with fetching the latest inventory data from the third-party API, which includes details like widget